 The textbook is available as a digital book (consisting of pdf files, chapter by chapter) that are now distributed together with the course materials.
 Since the format and style of this text will be new to most of you, here are some sample chapters:

 Home Study Companion: Geometry

-The new GeoGebra-based version of the geometry course is distributed on reusable 8GB flash drives.
+All of our courses are now distributed as digital downloads.
 The same version works for Windows, Mac, and Linux computers.

 The Home Study Companion: Geometry course supplements the textbook in several important ways:

 - It has a video introduction to each chapter which gives a chapter overview.

 - It provides complete, worked out solutions (not just answers) to all problems in the Central and Project sections of the text.